 Collagen is all the rage these days.
-Companies are making it easier and more inviting for us to ingest this claimed “fountain of youth” in drinks, chews and powders, while hopes of youthfulness, minimizing lines and wrinkles, pain relief and good gut health dance in our heads.
+Companies are making it easier and more inviting for us to ingest this claimed “fountain of youth” in drinks, chews, and powders, while hopes of youthfulness, minimizing lines and wrinkles, pain relief, and good gut health dance in our heads.

 Yes, collagen can be good.
-However, the principle of uniqueness comes into play here.
-What works for one, may not work for all.
+However, the Principle of Uniqueness comes into play here.
+What works for one may not work for all.
 So, if you’re a big fan of collagen and are consuming it often, then you’ll want to know why we’re sending out this word of caution.

 What is collagen?
+The different types, explained

-Type I collagen, the most abundant type present in the body, is found in the bone, dermis, tendon, ligaments and cornea
+- Type I collagen, the most abundant type present in the body, is found in the bone, dermis, tendon, ligaments, and cornea.

-Type II collagen is found in cartilage, the vitreous body of the eye and the thick fluid within the disks of the spine
+- Type II collagen is found in cartilage, the vitreous body of the eye, and the thick fluid within the disks of the spine.

-Where do we get collagen from?
+So, where do you get collagen from?

-Beef products include bovine collagen, which is a type I and type III collagen, and is rich in certain amino acids like proline, glycine and hydroxyproline.
+- Beef products include bovine collagen, which is a type I and type III collagen and is rich in certain amino acids, like proline, glycine, and hydroxyproline.

 When sourced via sustainable fisheries or from the wild, marine collagen is sustainable with little negative impact on the environment.

-Vegan collagen is available in a genetically modified form, or as individual amino acid supplements.
-You can also incorporate foods rich in amino acids like natto, sunflower and pumpkin seeds, buckwheat and quinoa into your diet.
+- Vegan collagen is available in a genetically modified form or as individual amino acid supplements.
+You can also incorporate foods rich in amino acids, like natto, sunflower and pumpkin seeds, buckwheat, and quinoa, into your diet.

 If type II is taken with type I and type III, it may not be as absorbable, so it’s advised to take it by itself.
-For example, you don’t want to take type II collagen (chicken collagen) with type I collagen or type III (bovine collagen) collagen.
+For example, you don’t want to take type II (chicken) collagen with type I or type III (bovine) collagen.